Like this?

 If you're curious about how search engines evaluate quality now, this piece on AEO and modern search behaviour breaks it down.

-If you think of your customer journey as a conversation: content writing gets people talking, copywriting gets people deciding.
+If you think of your customer journey as a conversation, content writing gets people talking and copywriting gets people deciding.

 Content writing vs copywriting examples

-A homepage section that clearly explains what your payroll platform does and why it’s different, in two punchy sentences.
+Copywriter example.
+A homepage section that clearly explains what your payroll platform does and why it's different, in two sharp sentences.

 If you want to see how different content types shift depending on stage of the funnel, this breakdown of how AI reshaped the content funnel shows the distinction clearly.